-The AE 300 is based on a Mecedes Benz OM640 engine which is a liquid-cooled, in-line four-stroke four cylinder engine with a double overhead camshaft (DOHC).
+The AE 300 is based on a Mercedes Benz OM640 engine which is a liquid-cooled, in-line four-stroke four cylinder engine with a double overhead camshaft (DOHC).
 Every cylinder has four valves which are actuated by the cam follower.
 The direct fuel injection is realised with common rail technique and the engine is turbo-charged.

 All engine components are controlled by an electronic control system with integrated single power level design.
-In this system the propeller pitch change is controlled by a governor which is controlled by the ECU.
+In this system the propeller pitch change is actuated by a governor which is controlled by the ECU.

-This engine is being used by Diamond Aircraft in their DA-40, DA-42 and as AE-330 in the DA-62 type aircraft with a TBO of 1800 hours.
+This engine is being used by Diamond Aircraft in their DA-40, DA-42 and as AE-330 in the DA-62 type aircraft with a TBO of 1800 or more hours.